A tribute site for Pandit Nikhil Banerjee

 The front page.
 This page simply dictated itself; it had to look like this.
 This copy was autographed here at our home after the concert.

 Page 2.
 Here I had a stroke of great fortune...
 I approached the antiquarian rug dealer Peter Linden, hoping that he would take page 2 of our programme.
-Peter declined, but he suggested I try something that would not have occurred to me: why not ask John Lockwood (the then Director of the renowned Chester Beatty Library, and I believe that he had been Deputy Librarian at Cambridge University before he took up his appointment at the Chester Beatty) if he would take page 2.
+Peter declined, but he suggested I try something that would not have occurred to me: why not ask Dr. Wilfrid Lockwood (the then Director of the renowned Chester Beatty Library; prior to his appointment at the Chester Beatty, Dr. Lockwood had been in charge of Oriental books at Cambridge University) if he would take page 2.

 I phoned the Chester Beatty, asked if I could speak with the Director, and was put through to him...
 I launched into my (by then) standard speech: Hello, my name is John Cosgrave, I'm a mathematician, and I'm trying to sell advertisment space in a concert programme that I want to produce for the visit here to Dublin of a very great Indian musician called Nikhil Banerjee; have you heard of him?